 Ryan Tanzer

-Ryan has a bachelor degree majoring in history, and incorporates this into his teaching in engaging ways.
+A teacher by profession, Ryan has a bachelor degree majoring in history, and incorporates this into his HEMA teaching in engaging ways.
 He holds the rank of Provost at BSIS, and Free Scholar at both Vanguard Swordsmanship Academy and Collegium in Armis as well as attending Spada di Bolognese.
 His dearest wish is to belong to more Brisbane sword schools than any other person – there is no prize.

 Ryan’s extensive reading and his history studies, coupled with his cross-disciplinary training schedule at a variety of HEMA schools mean his blog posts draw an a great breadth of information which you may find interesting reading.
 He is also our BSIS Popular Culture Consultant, so if you need a Dragonball Z image expounding the principles of Carranza, Ryan can help you.